openmobilityfoundation/mobility-data-specification/policy/README.md

 ### Authorization

-Authorization is not required.
-An agency may decide to make this endpoint unauthenticated and public.
+Authorization is not required and agencies are encouraged to make these endpoints unauthenticated and public.
 See [Optional Authentication](/general-information.md#optional-authentication) for details.

 ### Policies